anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Security Considerations

-## Exhaustion attack on pledge
+## Exhaustion Attack on Pledge

 Exhaustion attack on pledge based on DoS attack (connection establishment, etc.)

-## Misuse of acquired voucher and enrollment responses by Registrar-agent
+## Misuse of acquired Voucher and Enrollment responses by Registrar-Agent
 A Registrar-agent that uses acquired voucher and enrollment response for domain 1 in domain 2 can be detected by the pledge-voucher-request processing on the domain registrar side.
 This requires the domain